 You will begin self-care while in the hospital so that you are able to care for yourself before you go home.
 If other health problems prevent you from doing your own care, we will plan for this.
 This may include teaching a family member or calling a home care agency to help you.

-Secretions change in color, amount, or texture.
+Stoma mucus changes in color, amount, or texture.

-You have a fever of 100.5°F.
+You have a fever of 100.5 degrees.